Preparing for Your Taiwan Trip: What to Do Before and Upon Arrival

 2. Get a SIM Card for Connectivity

-When purchasing your EasyCard from Klook, I highly recommend adding a SIM card to your purchase.
+When purchasing your EasyCard from Klook, I recommend adding a SIM card to your purchase.
 Klook allows you to select from different SIM card packages depending on your length of stay and it is very affordable— for one week of unlimited data, it cost $15 USD.
 This is by far cheaper than adding an international plan with your existing phone provider.
 Picking up a SIM at the airport will allow you to get connected immediately, which is extremely helpful when navigating a new place (whether it be getting directions on which exit to take from a train station, or finding your hotel, or translating signs in Chinese) and in general provides a peace of mind.

 If you choose not to prebook a SIM in advance, there are counters at the airport where you can do so.
 Please note that short term SIM cards aka tourist SIMs is extremely hard to find outside the airport!
 So definitely make sure to purchase one being leaving the airport.